-In the past, expats who want to enter Vietnam had only one method to apply for a Vietnam visa: contact the Vietnam embassy directly for application.
-However, these days, in addition to the traditional method, there is another fast alternative: Visa on Arrival.
+In the past, expats who want to enter Vietnam had only one method to apply for a Vietnam visa: contact the Vietnam embassy directly for an application.
+However, these days, in addition to the traditional way, there is another fast alternative: Visa on Arrival.

-Basically, applying Vietnam visa at embassy means that you pick up your Vietnam visa at Vietnam embassies while applying for Vietnam visa on arrival means that you pick up your visa at Vietnam international airports.
+In essence, applying for Vietnam visa at embassy means that you pick up your Vietnam visa at Vietnam embassies while applying for Vietnam visa on arrival means that you pick up your visa at Vietnam international airports.

 You should apply for Vietnam visa at Vietnam embassy in case you are traveling to Vietnam via land or sea border crossings.